 1. Sleep improves your learning and forming of memories

-Scenario 1: You’re learning throughout the whole day, want to get everything in your head, not eating enough or eating too much, stressing out about the results that are yet coming and then you don’t sleep enough.
+Scenario 1: You’re learning throughout the whole day, want to get everything in your head, not eating enough or overeating, stressing out about the results that are yet coming, and then you don’t sleep enough.
 You try to stay awake for as long as possible because you think this is the right way to get ahead of others.
-You sleep a few hours per night, having troubles with falling asleep or waking up in the middle of the night with books and notes everywhere around you.
+You sleep a few hours per night, having trouble with falling asleep or waking up in the middle of the night with books and notes everywhere around you.
 How would you feel?
 Can you imagine this situation?

 Scenario 2: You’re learning throughout the day but sleeping throughout the night.
-You try to get at least 7-8 hours per night, you meditate or go for a walk before going to bed and try to get your head somewhere else as you lie to bed.
+You try to get at least 7-8 hours per night, you meditate or go for a walk before going to bed.
 How would you feel in this situation?

 And secondly, if you want to do good on your exams, you HAVE to sleep enough.
 If you’re learning during the day time and then go to sleep full of information, this information will form new pathways in your brain.

 There will be new neuron networks built, and with that, you’ll be able to connect all that information to the coherent and organized whole.
 It will undoubtedly help you with your exams more than learning all night before the exam and lacking sleep.

 2. Sleep improves your emotional wellbeing

 Emotional wellbeing is crucial for your everyday functioning.
 If you are sleep deficient you can often feel like your brains are foggy, you may have trouble with solving problems or making decisions.